apuder/iot-workshop/12/README.md

 ### ESP8266 Programmer

 The ESP8266 does not have an USB interface.
-In order to flash compiled sketches to the ESP8266, a so-called FTDI cable needs to be used that converts USB to a serial signal.
-The ESP8266 is connected to the RXD/TXD (receive/transmit) pins of the FTDI cable.
+In order to flash compiled sketches to the ESP8266, a so-called FTDI adapter needs to be used that converts USB to a serial signal.
+The ESP8266 is connected to the RXD/TXD (receive/transmit) pins of the FTDI adapter.
 The following diagram shows the pinout of the ESP8266:

 <img src="http://diyhacking.com/wp-content/uploads/2016/07/esp8266_pinout-min.png"/>

-Note that the ESP8266 operates on 3.3V and the jumper on the FTDI cable needs to be set accordingly.
+Note that the ESP8266 operates on 3.3V and the jumper on the FTDI adapter needs to be set accordingly.
 Powering the ESP8266 with 5V will destroy it.
-The following wiring shows how the FTDI cable is connected to the ESP8266:
+The following wiring shows how the FTDI adapter is connected to the ESP8266:

 <img src="doc/ESP8266Programmer_bb.png" width="50%"/>

+A few notes on the wiring:

+* The color of the wires have no relevance.
+* The wiring as shown would require female-to-female cables that are not part of the Arduino starter kit.
+  The FTDI adapter can be plugged in to the breadboard.
+Use the breakout board for the ESP8266.
+Then use the regular male-to-male cables to make the connections on the breadboard.
+* The sequence of pins for the FTDI adapter shown in the wiring diagram is different from the actual FTDI adapter used for this tutorial.
+Make sure to make the correct connections, e.g., the ESP8266's RXD pin needs to be connected to the FTDI adapter's TXD pin, etc.
+* The two buttons are used to put the ESP8266 into flash mode as explained below.
+The flash button is connected to the ESP8266 pin 0 and can also be used by a sketch for other purposes.

 The wiring features two buttons: a reset and a flash button.
 The reset button causes the ESP8266 to reboot.
 The flash button is connected to GPIO pin 0.
 When the ESP8266 reboots, it will enter flashing mode when this pin is asserted to low.
 In order to upload a new sketch to the ESP8266, the following procedure is necessary: press the flash button and keep it pressed while also pressing the reset button.
-Both buttons can be released then.
+The ESP8266 will reboot and the reset button can be released.
+Keep the flash button pressed for a few more seconds while the ESP8266 boots.
 Once the ESP8266 is in flashing mode, a new sketch can be uploaded via the Arduino IDE.